jcfranco/uc-2017-developing-your-own-widget/demos/HTML-steps.md

 </script>
 ```

-3. Require our magnifier widget we will create soon
+3. Require our magnifier widget we will create soon and a layer it will use

 ```
 "demo/Magnifier",
+"esri/layers/TileLayer",
 ```

 4. Add layer to magnify with widget